MoeinT/AWS-ElasticBeanstalk/README.md

 ### Base Layer
 In Docker, the base image is the bottom-most layer and the foundation on which every other layer gets built on.
 It provides a basic operating system environment along with packages and softwares required to build an application.
 The base image is specified through the FROM instruction in the Dockerfile, like ```FROM ubuntu:latest```.

+### What is a containers?
+A few important concepts before defining containers:

+- **kernel -** In an operating system, the kernel is the central component that acts as a bridge between applications and the underlying hardware.
+It is a critical part of the operating system responsible for managing system resources, providing essential services, and facilitating communication between software and hardware components.

+- **Namespace -** Namespacing refers to the process of isolating resources within a system and allocating that portion of the resource to a specific program.
+The Kernel is then responsible for managing and orchestrating the incoming requests from the softwares by redirectign them to the correct namespace.
+So, namespacing refers to the isolations of resources per processs or group of processes.
+On a simlilar topic, a control group is a way to limit the amount of resources for a process or group of proceses.

+- **Container -** Given the above definitions, a container is a specific process/software plus its dedicated namespace.
+The two will form a container.
+So, a Docker container can be thought of as a process or a grouping of processes that have their own resources assinged to it.
+So, when we run an image as a docker container, the Kernel will dedicate a portion of the hard drive resources to that container and install the required software and dependencies inside that segment; once that's done, it'll run the required commands mentioned in the image and creates the required processes; for example, that command could be to run an application on those resources.

+- **Docker running on a non-linux OS**
+Namespacing and control groups that we discussed above are concepts available in Linux; if that's the case, how can we run a Docker container on a Windows machine, for example?
+When we installed Docker for Windows, we also installed a linux-based virtual machine.
+When we run an instance of the image to create a container, the Linux kerner will dedicated the required resource from the computer's hardware and create an isolated namespace; it'll then pick up the required commands from the image and run the required processes on that namespace to create the whole container.